 A good trick to remember this is to think about being protected by your “special” status.
 Being in the “normal” or healthy range of this test result means that you can confidently rule out a specific disease / disorder.

-For example, during thyroid therapy, if your “TSH = normal” result correctly classifies you as free of hypothyroid clinical status almost all of the time, then a normal TSH should really mean none of your tissues will be in a hypothyroid or thyrotoxic state.
+For example, during thyroid therapy, if your “TSH = normal” result correctly classifies you as free of hypothyroidism, then none of your tissues should be in a hypothyroid or thyrotoxic state.

 If TSH is not specific enough, when you are truly hypothyroid the TSH will stay normal and won’t rise above reference range to indicate your hypothyroidism.